Majors & Minors

-The Department of History and Government offers two majors with different areas of emphasis to tailor the program of study to your interests.
+The Department of History and Government offers majors with different areas of emphasis to tailor the program of study to your interests.
 We also offer minors in both History and Social Science.

 Click here to see a list of the courses making up the History Major.

 History/Social Studies Composite + Teacher Certification

 The standard History Major may be combined with the Teacher Certification Program in the School of Education to qualify students for the TExES certification exam and prepare them for success in the classroom.
 There are two paths to this goal.
 The first involves a pure history degree with teacher certification.
 The second, the Social Studies Composite path, adds an interdisciplinary social studies minor to the standard history major.
 This second path qualifies the student not just for the History but for the Social Studies TExES.
 If successful, the student would then be certified to teach any of the social studies content areas.
 We have found this program to be a great advantage to our graduates as they enter into the highly competitive hiring market among Texas public schools.